opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 the switch using the P4Runtime `SetPipelineConfig` RPC.
 In the second case, the shell will try to retrieve the P4Info that is currently configured in the switch.

-In both cases, the shell make use of the P4Info file to:
+In both cases, the shell makes use of the P4Info file to:
 * allow specifying runtime entities such as table entries using P4Info names rather then numeric IDs (much easier to remember and read);
 * provide autocompletion;